Survivorship bias: Highly competitive career

 Whether it be movie stars, athletes, musicians, or CEOs of multibillion-dollar corporations who dropped out of school, popular media often tells the story of the determined individual who pursues their dreams and beats the odds.
-There is much less focus on the many people that may be similarly skilled and determined, but fail to ever find success because of factors beyond their control or other (seemingly) random events.
-There is also a tendency to overlook resources and events that helped enable such success, that those who failed didn't have.
+There is much less focus on the many people who may be similarly skilled and determined, but fail to ever find success because of factors beyond their control or other (seemingly) random events.
+There is also a tendency to overlook resources and events that helped enable such success, which those who failed didn't have.

-For example, a 2013 study found that 91% of artists were undiscovered on social media, and just 1.1% were mainstream or mega-sized.
-The overwhelming majority of failures are not visible to the public eye, and only those who survive the selective pressures of their competitive environment are seen regularly.
+For example, a 2013 study found that 91% of music artists were undiscovered on social media, and just 1.1% were mainstream or mega-sized.
+The overwhelming majority of failures are not visible to the public eye.
+Only those who survive the selective pressures of their competitive environment are seen regularly.

 Military

-During World War II, the statistician Abraham Wald took survivorship bias into his calculations when considering how to minimize bomber losses to enemy fire.
-The Statistical Research Group (SRG) at Columbia University, of which Wald was a member, examined the damage done to aircraft that had returned from missions and recommended adding armor to the areas that showed the least damage.
-The bullet holes in the returning aircraft represented areas where a bomber could take damage and still fly well enough to return safely to base.
-Therefore, Wald proposed that the Navy reinforce areas where the returning aircraft were unscathed, inferring that planes hit in those areas were the ones most likely to be lost.
-His work is considered seminal in the then nascent discipline of operational research.
+During World War II, the statistician Abraham Wald described methods of estimating the vulnerability of various parts of an aircraft based on damage to surviving planes.
+The Statistical Research Group (SRG) at Columbia University, of which Wald was a member, issued eight memoranda on methods of analyzing data obtained from damaged combat aircraft.
+Given that there was only data from surviving aircraft, this work directly addresses the issue of survivorship bias.
+In particular, memo five discusses a method to estimate the vulnerability of various parts of an aircraft based on the damage done to aircraft that had returned from missions.
+In his comments on his memos, Wald proposed that his conclusions could be used as guide for locating the placement of protective armor.
+His work is considered seminal in the then-nascent discipline of operational research.

 Cats

-In a study performed in 1987, it was reported that cats who fall from less than six stories, and are still alive, have greater injuries than cats who fall from higher than six stories.
-It has been proposed that this might happen because cats reach terminal velocity after righting themselves at about five stories, and after this point they relax, leading to less severe injuries in cats who have fallen from six or more stories.
+In a 1987 study, it was reported that cats who fall from fewer than six stories and are still alive have greater injuries than cats who fall from higher than six stories.
+It has been proposed that this might happen because cats reach terminal velocity after righting themselves at about five stories.
+After this point they relax, leading to less severe injuries in cats who have fallen from six or more stories.
 In 1996, The Straight Dope newspaper column proposed that another possible explanation for this phenomenon would be survivorship bias.
-Cats that die in falls are less likely to be brought to a veterinarian than injured cats, and thus many of the cats killed in falls from higher buildings are not reported in studies of the subject.
+Cats that die in falls are less likely to be brought to a veterinarian than injured cats, and thus, many of the cats killed in falls from higher buildings are not reported in studies of the subject.